unipept/unipept-visualizations/readme.md

 * `options` (*optional*): Can be used to configure the Heatmap before rendering.
 This parameter should receive a `HeatmapSettings`-object.
 See below for full description.

+#### Cluster
+By calling `cluster()` upon a previously constructed heatmap object, the rows and columns of the heatmap are clustered using the UPGMA-algorithm, and reordered using the MOLO-heuristic.
+The rows are clustered first.
+Columns are clustered last.

+#### Reset
+The complete visualization can be rerendered, by calling `reset()`.

 ### The HeatmapElement object
 A HeatmapElement represents one item that can be clustered.
 The rows and columns of the heatmap are typically